influxdata/docs-v2/content/influxdb/cloud/organizations/buckets/bucket-schema/_index.md

       - Don't start with a number `0-9`
       - Don't contain single quote `'` or double quote `"`
    2. Include a column with the [`timestamp`](/influxdb/cloud/reference/key-concepts/data-elements/#timestamp) type.
-   3. Include at least one column with the [`field`](/influxdb/cloud/reference/key-concepts/data-elements/#fields) type (since without a field, there is no time-series data), as in the following example:
+   3. Include at least one column with the [`field`](/influxdb/cloud/reference/key-concepts/data-elements/#fields) type (without a field, there is no time-series data), as in the following example:

       **Valid**: a schema with [`timestamp`]() and [`field`]() columns.
       ```json